Bachelor of Fine Arts in Film and Media Arts: Concentration in Directing

-The BFA in Media Arts with a Concentration in Directing is an intensive, professional degree that prepares students to enter graduate Film programs or pursue professional careers in screen directing.
+The Bachelor of Fine Arts in Film and Media Arts with an optional Concentration in Directing is an intensive, professional degree that prepares students to enter graduate Film programs or pursue professional careers in screen directing.
 It focuses on both fictional and non-fictional directing.
 Studies will culminate in the direction of an advanced creative production in the BFA Directing Project Classes.
 Narrative and documentary students will take the same curriculum except as follows.
 Narrative students will choose two from a list of three courses: Screen Directing, Screen Performance, and Scene Analysis.
-Documentary students will choose two from a list of four courses: Making Documentaries, Experimental Media Workshop, Anthropological Film/Media or Researching and Developing Documentaries
+Documentary students will choose two from a list of four courses: Making Documentaries, Experimental Media Workshop, Anthropological Film/Media or Researching and Developing Documentaries.

 Students interested in applying for the Directing concentration must complete the following courses by the end of their sophomore year: